BeanOnARibcage/BiomorphRandomizer/README.md

 Save the file and start the game.

 The game will attempt to connect to the Archipelago world when loading a save.
-Make sure you stay connected to Archipelago whenever you plan to send items, since I haven't made functionality to handle offline activity yet.
 I also recommend connecting an Archipelago text client.
 Once you start the game, the five items you can obtain in the Core's Lab during the intro (excluding the Bruisers) will be randomized.
 The item screen will still show you the original item that was in that location, but if you check your inventory, you should have the randomized item instead.
 If you have a text client connected, you can verify which item you should've received.